Goldie and the Gingerbreads: Signing to Atlantic Records and European tour (1964–1965)

-The Gingerbreads in Europe

-Later in 1964, the band met Eric Burdon and The Animals, whose manager contracted the Gingerbreads for a tour in England.
-These standard group tours were arranged by record companies to showcase their roster of talent and the Gingerbreads were one of up to six bands on the tour, performing on the same bill night after night in small towns.
-In Britain, they toured with The Rolling Stones, The Animals, The Beatles, The Yardbirds, The Hollies and The Kinks, among others.
+Later that year, the band met Eric Burdon and the Animals, whose manager contracted the Gingerbreads for a 1965 tour in England.
+A standard group tour arranged by record companies to showcase their roster of talent, the Gingerbreads were one of up to six bands on the tour.
+In Britain, they toured with the Rolling Stones, the Animals, the Beatles, the Yardbirds, the Hollies and the Kinks, among others.
+After supporting the Kinks on their 1965 UK tour, the Gingerbreads recorded several songs with the Kinks' producer Shel Talmy, including a cover of "Look for Me Baby", though it went unissued.

 Troubles with British working visa requirements led to the band performing dates in West Germany (where many UK and US troops were then stationed as part of the NATO defences) at venues including the Star-Club in Hamburg while they waited for their British work permits to come through.

-A subsequent appearance in Paris at the Olympia earned Goldie & The Gingerbreads a favourable introduction to the French music scene, despite technical difficulties that arose during the performance.
+A subsequent appearance in Paris at the Olympia earned Goldie & the Gingerbreads a favourable introduction to the French music scene, despite technical difficulties that arose during the performance.

-The politics of popular music

-Throughout the early 1960s, Goldie and the Gingerbreads toured extensively throughout North America.
-Here, the club and venue promoters were not so much interested in their music as in presenting the novelty of an all-female musical group.

 Goldie and the Gingerbread's single "Can't You Hear My Heartbeat" reached No. 25 on the UK Singles Chart in 1965.
 Although it was also released in the United States, a recording of the same song by the heavily promoted Herman's Hermits was released nationwide with great fanfare just two weeks prior to the Gingerbreads' version, thus fatally undermining the Gingerbreads' chances for their first hit single in the U.S.

-The end
+Final releases and break-up (1966–1968)

-Over the course of 1967 and 1968, the group began to fragment as various members came and went.
-A return to the United States in a final attempt to garner mainstream success there failed.
-Genya Ravan's strong personality and selfish leadership has been cited as the major factor in the band's split, although frustration due to making little profit from their record releases may also have been a significant issue.
+In 1966, the band released the singles "Think About the Good Times" and "Sailor Boy", while their final single, "Walking in Different Circles", was released the following year.
+Over the course of 1967 and 1968, the group began to fragment as various members joined and departed.
+A return to the United States in a final attempt to garner mainstream success there failed, and the band broke up in 1968.
+Vocalist Genya's strong personality and selfish leadership has been cited as the major factor in the band's split, although frustration due to making little profit from their releases may also have been a significant issue.